TheAlgorithms/Python/README.md

 ### Merge Sort
 ![alt text][merge-image]

 **Merge sort** (also commonly spelled *mergesort*) is an efficient, general-purpose, comparison-based sorting algorithm.
 Most implementations produce a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
-Mergesort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+Mergesort is a divide and conquers algorithm that was invented by John von Neumann in 1945.

 __Properties__
 * Worst case performance    O(n log n)
 * Best case performance    O(n log n)
 * Average case performance    O(n log n)

 ###### Source: [Wikipedia][merge-wiki]
 ###### View the algorithm in [action][merge-toptal]